 New delivery system for Octreotide LAR – “Q-Octreotide” (MDT201)

-Apparently, the delivery method (see picture) is smaller, faster, easier.
-This project is expected to commence a Pilot study to compare the pharmacokinetics of Q-Octreotide versus Sandostatin LAR in humans mid-2017, followed by potential regulatory filings in 2018/19 and possible market approvals in the United States and the European Union thereafter.
+Apparently, the delivery method (see picture) is smaller, faster, easier with the possibility of less frequent injections.
 More to follow when known but in the meantime, please see a useful Video about Q-Octreotide.
 Apologies for the use of the out of date term ‘carcinoid‘.

 New Octreotide Delivery Method – Chiasma Capsule